Techo International Airport: Operations

 Techo International Airport replaced all of Phnom Penh International Airport's commercial operations and international flights, while the older airport will be used as a military airbase, for domestic flights and private jets.
 The first phase can handle 13 million passengers a year, whilst the second phase is set to increase this to 30 million.
 All together, the three phases will be able to handle 50 million passengers a year.
 The airport will be able to handle large passenger aircraft such as the Airbus A380 and Boeing 747-8.

 The airport's developer CAIC has appointed partners including Vinci Airports, Lagardère Travel Retail, and Newrest Group to oversee airport management, retail, and catering.

 The airport MRO center (Maintenance, Repair and Overhaul) is provided by TIA Engineering Services Company Limited, a joint-venture between SIA Engineering Company and Cambodia Airport Investment Co.
 Ltd.

 On 15 August 2025, an A320 plane from Air Cambodia became the first commercial plane to successfully test a touch-and-go landing at the new airport.
 On 4 September 2025, another Air Cambodia A320 (XU-356) became the first commercial plane ferrying passengers to test landing at the new airport; the flight, which originated from Ho Chi Minh City, landed at the airport at 10:30 am local time (UTC+07:00).

 Techo International Airport (KTI) officially commenced commercial operations on 9 September 2025.
 On the same day, Air Cambodia K6611 became the first plane to land at the airport, successfully touching down at 8:00 AM local time (UTC+7) after its 2-hour and 30-minute journey from Guangzhou Baiyun International Airport (CAN).
 The flight was given a water salute upon arrival and its passengers were warmly greeted by high-ranking Cambodian officials, including Mao Havannall, Minister in Charge of Cambodia's State Secretariat of Civil Aviation (SSCA), and the governors of Phnom Penh, Kandal, and Takeo, as well as Pung Kheav Se, Chairman of OCIC and Cambodia Airport Investment Co.
 (CAIC).
 Nearly three hours later, Techo International Airport hosted its first foreign VIP: Philippine President Bongbong Marcos, who departed Phnom Penh on a chartered Philippine Airlines flight after a three-day state visit.
 He had originally been set to leave via the old Phnom Penh International Airport, but Senate President Hun Sen arranged his departure from the newly built facility following their meeting earlier that morning.

-Controversy
+Airlines and destinations

+Passenger

+The airport is served by the following airports: